 Let me quote a figure of Japanese educational level.
-In Japan about 98% of junior high school graduates go on to high schools and the rate of high school graduates who go on to study in the higher level is about 80%, including the rate of 50% of going to universities and 30% of going to junior colleges or technical schools.
+In Japan about 98% of junior high school graduates go on to high schools and the rate of high school graduates who go on to study in the higher level is about 80%, including the rate of 50% of going to universities and 30 % of going to junior colleges or technical schools.

 In Pakistan too, the key for success in developing the country is education.
 Basic education for all and higher education, especially in the area of science and technology, is important for economic development.
+And I must stress that Balochistan is no exception.

 Let me touch upon the foreign students who come to Japan for study.
-The number of foreign students at Japanese universities continues to increase, reaching over 140 thousand in 2010.
-About 97% of these students are from Asia.
+The number of foreign students at Japanese universities continues to increase, reaching over 184 thousand in 2014.
+About 93% of these students are from Asia.
 For your information, there are programs such as the Japanese Government Scholarship and Invitation Program to visit Japan for one or two weeks for university students and high school students from SARRC countries including Pakistan.